-To keep the CD/DVD discs in good condition, take the following precautions:
+To keep a CD/DVD in good condition, take the following precautions:

-- 1. Handle the disc by its edge; avoid touching the surface. - 2.
-If a disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
-Do not apply paper, paper CD labels, or tape to the disc; avoid scratching a disc. - 4.
-Do not use solvents such as benzine, thinner, cleaners, or antistatic sprays. - 5.
-Store a disc in its case after playing. - 6.
-Do not expose a disc to direct sunlight.
+1. Handle the disc by its edge; avoid touching the surface.

+- 2. If the disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
+Do not apply paper or tape to the disc; avoid scratching the disc. - 4.
+Do not use solvents such as benzene, thinner, cleaners, or antistatic sprays. - 5.
+Store the disc in its case after playing. - 6.
+Do not expose the disc to direct sunlight. - 7.
+Do not store the disc where temperatures may become too high.